Radiation dose optimization during temporal bone CT examination using one-shot axial volumetric acquisition.

 Abstract

-The optimization of radiation exposure when exploring small and complex anatomical structures is the most important issue for temporal bone CT.
+Introduction: The optimization of radiation exposure when exploring small and complex anatomical structures is the most important issue for temporal bone CT.
 The objective of this study is to use single-shot volume acquisition in order to minimize the dose and compare the obtained image quality to a conventional helical technique.

-The mean dose-length-product (DLP) for the VMCT135-kVp was (69.6±2.5 mGy.cm), which was significantly lower (p<0.001), compared to (186.4±4.3 mGy.cm) for HMCT120-kVp.
-Similarly, the effective dose (0.15±0.01 mSv) for VMCT135-kVp was reduced by approximately 61.5% relative to the effective dose (0.39±0.05 mSv) for HMCT120-kVp.
-The effective radiation doses using VMCT135-kVp scans were still lower compared with those of literature-based protocols.
+Results: The mean dose-length-product (DLP) for the VMCT135-kVp was (69.6±2.5 mGy.cm), which was significantly lower (p<0.001), compared to (186.4±4.3 mGy.cm) for HMCT120-kVp.
+Similarly, the effective dose (0.15±0.01 mSv) for VMCT135-kVp was reduced by approximately 61.5% relative to (0.39±0.05 mSv) for HMCT120-kVp.
 In contrast, there was no significant difference in the image noise average between the two protocols (p> 0.05).
-Indeed, Overall analysis of the 53 anatomic structures revealed no differences between the two protocols, and most anatomic structures were identifiable.
-Furthermore, when we compared the anatomic structures separately, the analysis showed that the image quality scores of some Organ structures, permitted better visualization in the VMCT135-kVp scan.
+Indeed, the overall analysis of the 53 anatomic structures revealed no differences between the two protocols, and most anatomic structures were identified.

 Keywords